-The board of Graphic Packaging Holding Company (NYSE:GPK) has announced that it will pay a dividend of US$0.075 per share on the 5th of July.
-This payment means the dividend yield will be 1.3%, which is below the average for the industry.
+The board of Graphic Packaging Holding Company (NYSE:GPK) has announced that it will be paying its dividend of $0.10 on the 5th of January, an increased payment from last year's comparable dividend.
+Although the dividend is now higher, the yield is only 1.5%, which is below the industry average.

-The next year is set to see EPS grow by 132.2%.
-If the dividend continues along recent trends, we estimate the payout ratio will be 17%, which is in the range that makes us comfortable with the sustainability of the dividend.
+Over the next year, EPS is forecast to expand by 174.4%.
+If the dividend continues along recent trends, we estimate the payout ratio will be 14%, which is in the range that makes us comfortable with the sustainability of the dividend.

 Graphic Packaging Holding's dividend has been pretty stable for a little while now, but we will continue to be cautious until it has been demonstrated for a few more years.
-The first annual payment during the last 7 years was US$0.20 in 2015, and the most recent fiscal year payment was US$0.30.
-This implies that the company grew its distributions at a yearly rate of about 6.0% over that duration.
+The dividend has gone from an annual total of $0.20 in 2014 to the most recent total annual payment of $0.30.
+This means that it has been growing its distributions at 5.2% per annum over that time.
 Graphic Packaging Holding has a nice track record of dividend growth but we would wait until we see a longer track record before getting too confident.

 Some investors will be chomping at the bit to buy some of the company's stock based on its dividend history.
-Graphic Packaging Holding has seen EPS rising for the last five years, at 5.0% per annum.
-Growth in EPS bodes well for the dividend, as does the low payout ratio that the company is currently reporting.
+Graphic Packaging Holding has impressed us by growing EPS at 11% per year over the past five years.
+Graphic Packaging Holding definitely has the potential to grow its dividend in the future with earnings on an uptrend and a low payout ratio.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.